javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 import `./alert.js`; // (shows nothing)
 ```

-Top-level module code should be used for initialization, creation of module-specific internal data structures.
-If we want to call something multiple times - we need to export it.
+There's a rule: top-level module code should be used for initialization, creation of module-specific internal data structures.
+If we need to make something callable multiple times - we should export it as a function, like we did with `sayHi` above.

 Now, a more advanced example.